 - Federal (and State) food and nutrition assistance programs may change in terms of eligibility requirements, benefits offered, and other regulations.

-Restricted-use data files and documentation have been released and are available to users on the University of Chicago’s National Opinion Research Center (NORC) Data Enclave.
+Restricted-use data files and documentation have are available to users on a secure data enclave.
 Please see the Main Variable List for what is available.
 For more information about accessing restricted-use data files, see Data Access.

 Public-use data files (PUF) are also available for download (see Overview).
 The public-use files are stripped of data that pose a possible disclosure risk, so these files have less detail than the restricted-use files.
 However, depending on the analysis to be conducted, the PUF data may be sufficient.